 Can I remove the password later?

 Yes, if you know it.
-Run the file through Unlock PDF and enter the current password to produce an unprotected copy.
-Unlock tools can only remove a password you already have — they can't bypass or recover a forgotten one.
+See our Unlock PDF guide for the steps.
+Unlock tools can only remove a password you already have.
+They can't bypass or recover a forgotten one.

 I forgot the password.
 Can you recover it?